Volvo FM: 2005 upgrade

 The evolution of Volvo FM series continued in 2005 with the release of a new generation of FM trucks powered by an all-new 13-litre D13A engine and improved 9-litre D9B unit and the second-generation I-Shift transmission.
 The naming of the series had also changed: engine size in litres is no longer used in the FM name.
 The new engines were available in Euro IV emissions standard in both Selective Catalytic Reduction.
 Volvo had also introduced on D13A engine with SCR an improved version of its engine compression brake the "VEB+" featuring additional helper rocker arm and fourth cam lobe per cylinder.
-Power outputs available from 360 hp, 400 hp, 440 hp and 480 hp.
+Power outputs available from 360 PS, 400 PS, 440 PS and 480 PS.
 In 2007 Volvo introduced D13B with Exhaust Gas Recirculation configuration and VGT turbocharger but without exhaust particle filter and is the only manufacturer to offer this solution thus far.
-The engines are available in slightly reduced power output ranging from 360 hp, 400 hp, 440 hp and 500 hp however 500 hp option is only available for FH series.
+The engines are available in slightly reduced power output ranging from 360 PS, 400 PS, 440 PS and 500 PS however 500 PS option is only available for FH series.

-Volvo Truck Corporation had announced a new version of an engine the D11B available in two power outputs 390 hp and 430 hp as well as new safety features such as Driver Alert Support monitor, Electronic Stability Program (ESP), Lane Changing Support, Cornering lights and Rain detection windscreen wipers.
+Volvo Truck Corporation had announced a new version of an engine the D11B available in two power outputs 390 PS and 430 PS as well as new safety features such as Driver Alert Support monitor, Electronic Stability Program (ESP), Lane Changing Support, Cornering lights and Rain detection windscreen wipers.